kylestetz/Sentencer/README.md

   adjectiveList: [],
   // additional actions for the template engine to use.
   // you can also redefine the preset actions here if you need to.
+  // See the "Add your own actions" section below.
   actions: {
     my_action: function(){
       return "something";